memri/pod/docs/HTTP_API.md

   }
 }
 ```
-Run an indexer on an item with the given uid.
+Run an indexer on an item with the given id.
 See [Integrators](./Integrators.md).